FloodlightTeam/floodlight_rails/README.md

     # Floodlight.add_daily :unpaid_orders,    -> { Order.unpaid }
     # Floodlight.add_cumulative :total_users, -> { User }

-You will need to check the admin dashboard for your access token.
+You will need to check your application dashboard for your access token.
 By default, we advise storing it in an environment variable in your production environment.

 ## Usage